EA31337/EA31337-indicators-common/Oscillator/README.md

 other technical indicators, chart patterns, and risk management strategies to make well-informed trading decisions.

+## Gator 1 (based on 3 non-shifted moving averages)

+The Gator Oscillator is a technical indicator based on three non-shifted moving averages.
+It is designed to help traders identify the presence and strength of trends in the market.
+The indicator consists of two histogram bars, each representing the convergence or divergence of the moving averages.

+The Gator Oscillator utilizes three non-shifted moving averages, typically calculated over different time periods.
+These moving averages are often referred to as the Jaw, Teeth, and Lips.
+The Jaw represents the slowest moving average, followed by the Teeth and then the Lips.

+When the three moving averages are intertwined or in close proximity, it indicates a dormant or non-trending market.
+In this phase, the Gator Oscillator shows a histogram bar that is close to zero, indicating a lack of significant price movement.

+As the market starts to trend, the moving averages diverge from each other, and the Gator Oscillator histogram bars begin to show divergence as well.
+The magnitude and direction of the histogram bars correspond to the strength and direction of the trend.

+When the histogram bars are above zero, it suggests a bullish trend, with the green bar indicating a stronger bullish momentum.
+Conversely, when the histogram bars are below zero, it suggests a bearish trend, with the red bar indicating a stronger bearish momentum.

+Traders often use the Gator Oscillator to confirm trends identified by other indicators or to anticipate potential trend reversals.
+It can also help identify periods of consolidation or range-bound markets.

+## Gator 2 (based on shifted Alligator buffers)

+The Gator Oscillator is a technical indicator that works in conjunction with the Alligator indicator, which is also developed by Bill Williams.
+It helps traders identify the presence of trends and the degree of their strength in the market.

+The Gator Oscillator consists of two histogram bars, each derived from the shifted Alligator indicator.
+The Alligator indicator itself consists of three lines, known as the Jaw, Teeth, and Lips, which represent different moving averages applied to different time periods.

+The Gator Oscillator uses the shifted Alligator buffers to calculate the difference between the Jaw and Teeth lines, and the difference between the Teeth and Lips lines.
+These differences are then represented as the histogram bars of the Gator Oscillator.

+When the histogram bars are above the zero line, it indicates that the market is in an active phase, with increasing momentum.
+The green bar represents the difference between the Jaw and Teeth lines, while the red bar represents the difference between the Teeth and Lips lines.

+Conversely, when the histogram bars are below the zero line, it suggests that the market is in a dormant or non-trending phase, with decreasing momentum.
+The green bar indicates the difference between the Teeth and Lips lines, while the red bar represents the difference between the Jaw and Teeth lines.

+Traders often use the Gator Oscillator to confirm trends identified by the Alligator indicator, as well as to spot potential trend reversals.
+It can also provide insights into the strength of the prevailing trend.

 ## MACD (Moving Average Convergence Divergence)

 MACD measures the relationship between two moving averages